pmckeown/testing-for-supportability-article/README.md

 production that we will be able to determine the issue to restore service in as short a time a possible?

 My advice is to try to break your systems in various ways and prove that when things do go wrong the tester is able to easily see why.
+[FIX] Exmaples here

 ## Fixing Stuff (Quickly)
-To reduce the [Mean Time To Repair](https://en.wikipedia.org/wiki/Mean_time_to_repair) whoever is paged to react to the incident needs to be able to find out the reason for the degradation or outage of service.
+To reduce the [Mean Time To Repair](https://en.wikipedia.org/wiki/Mean_time_to_repair), whomever is paged to react to the incident needs to be able to find out the reason for the degradation or outage of service and find out fast.

 If you have an APM system, they can easily tell you which downstream system is broken but your logs should also do that too.
 APMs don't generally give you details of internal application logic failures.
 They might show you a